Hyde Park, London: 18th century

 In 1689, William III moved his residence to Kensington Palace on the far side of Hyde Park and had a drive laid out across its southern edge which was known as the King's Private Road.
 The drive is still in existence as a wide straight gravelled carriage track leading west from Hyde Park Corner across the southern boundary of Hyde Park towards Kensington Palace and now known as Rotten Row, possibly a corruption of rotteran (to muster), Ratten Row (roundabout way), Route du roi, or rotten (the soft material with which the road is covered).
 It is believed to be the first road in London to be lit at night, which was done to deter highwaymen.
 In 1749, Horace Walpole was robbed while travelling through the park from Holland House.
 The row was used by the wealthy for riding in the early 19th century.

 Hyde Park was a popular duelling spot during the 18th century, with 172 taking place, causing 63 deaths.
-The Hamilton–Mohun Duel took place there in 1712, when Charles Mohun, 4th Baron Mohun, fought James Hamilton, 4th Duke of Hamilton.
+The Hamilton–Mohun duel took place there in 1712, when Charles Mohun, 4th Baron Mohun, fought James Hamilton, 4th Duke of Hamilton.
 Baron Mohun was killed instantly, and the Duke died shortly afterwards.
 John Wilkes fought Samuel Martin in 1772, the year in which Richard Brinsley Sheridan duelled with Captain Thomas Mathews over the latter's libellous comments about Sheridan's fiancée, Elizabeth Ann Linley.
 Edward Thurlow, 1st Baron Thurlow, fought Andrew Stuart in a Hyde Park duel in 1770.
 Military executions were common in Hyde Park at this time; John Rocque's Map of London, 1746, marks a point inside the park, close to the Tyburn gallows, as "where soldiers are shot."

 The first coherent landscaping in Hyde Park began in 1726.
 It was undertaken by Charles Bridgeman for King George I; after the king's death in 1727, it continued with approval of his daughter-in-law, Queen Caroline.
-Work was supervised by Charles Withers, the Surveyor-General of Woods and Forests.
-The principal effect work was to Hyde Park and create Kensington Gardens.
+Work was supervised by Charles Withers, the Surveyor-General of Woods and Forests, and divided Hyde Park, creating Kensington Gardens.
 The Serpentine was formed by damming the River Westbourne, which runs through the park from Kilburn towards the Thames.
 It is divided from the Long Water by a bridge designed by George Rennie in 1826.

 The work was completed in 1733.
 The 2nd Viscount Weymouth was made Ranger of Hyde Park in 1739 and shortly after began digging the Serpentine lakes at Longleat.
 A powder magazine was built north of the Serpentine in 1805.